BetterMuSeek

 Built-In Pickups

-Some Epiphone classical guitars come equipped with built-in pickups, making them ideal for live performances or recording.
+Some Epiphone classical guitars have built-in pickups, making them ideal for live performances or recording.

 Preamps